17 foods that should and shouldn’t go in the fridge

-For as long as tomato ketchup has existed, families have argued over whether or not the sacred sauce should be kept in the fridge or the cupboard.
+For as long as tomato ketchup has existed, families have argued over whether it should be kept in the fridge or the cupboard.
 In fact, it's possibly the original source (pardon the pun) of the 'fridge or cupboard' conflict.

 Fortunately, as with all ketchup-based problems, the good people at Heinz have the answer.

-According to them, while tomato ketchup's natural acidity means it's safe to keep in the cupboard, you should store it in the fridge as soon as you've opened the bottle if you want to "maintain the best product quality".
+According to them, while tomato ketchup's natural acidity means it's safe to keep in the cupboard, you should store it in the fridge as soon as you've opened the bottle.
+This will help it "maintain the best product quality".